Antarctica/Climbing/Hack/Humor/Photo Navigation: < Previous or Next >

 Left: Emanuele having reached the bottom.

-The great peak of Belledonne seen from Excellence where an excellent and very well hidden couloir awaits the interested skier.
+In a nearby area, the Great Peak of Belledonne seen from Excellence Peak where an excellent (hah!) and very well hidden couloir awaits the interested skier.

-Right: The great peak of Belledonne seen from Excellence where an excellent and very well hidden couloir awaits the interested skier.
+Right: In a nearby area, the Great Peak of Belledonne seen from Excellence Peak where an excellent (hah!) and very well hidden couloir awaits the interested skier.

 From Prabert